shxiasse/MyKeeps/PRIVACY.md

 - No tracking or advertising identifiers are used

 ### Data Storage
 All data you create in MyKeeps (themes, entries, photos, and media) is stored on your local device.
-If you enable iCloud sync, your data is also synced across your devices through Apple's iCloud service using CloudKit.
-This data is stored in your personal iCloud account and is not accessible to us.
-We do not operate any servers and have no access to your iCloud data.
+We do not operate any servers and have no access to your data.

 ### In-App Purchases
 MyKeeps offers in-app purchases through Apple's App Store.
 All payment processing is handled by Apple, and we do not have access to your payment information.